 Full beds are best for solo sleepers or couples that like to cuddle while they sleep.
 Young adults, older children, and teenagers may also find full beds to be a spacious transitional bed size.

 There’s plenty of room if only one person is sleeping on this type of mattress.
 This makes them a popular choice for guest rooms, dorm rooms, and studio apartments.
 However, if you like a little more personal space or need more leg room, this may not be the mattress size for you.
-Instead, you may want to opt for a larger size, such as queen or king.
+Instead, you may want to opt for a larger size, such as a queen or king bed.

 Taller individuals who don’t need the extra width may instead decide between a full and twin XL mattress since twin XL beds offer five more inches of length than full beds.